jerng/studies/aws-lambda/os-only-erlang/README.md

 Init Duration:      555.79  ms
 Duration:            98.86  ms      1.66  ms best case without init     6.68 ms AVERAGE of 24 points Memory Size:        128     MB
-Max Memory Used:     80     MB            stable
+Max Memory Used:     80     MB            stable : can be reduced to 65MB, but
+                                                   billed duration increases
 ```

 # not working